Permify/permify/playground/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs the Vitest suite once in jsdom.\

 ### `yarn build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder with Vite.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.